ml-research/Q16/README.md

 ### TODOS

-- save imagenet and openimages text files
 - wordcloud computation
 - notebooks
 - train and validate on smid
-- fast laion example